-Budgeted cost: £ 135,353
+Budgeted cost: £ 128,000

-Activity Evidence that supports this approach Challenge number(s) addressed Breakfast club Each academic year we have approximately 35- 40 students attending regularly.
+Activity Evidence that supports this approach Challenge number(s) addressed addioocod

+Breakfast club Each academic year we have approximately 35- 40 students attending regularly.
 This ensures students are in school, with access to breakfast and ICT facilities to complete work with support.
-This year this has been expanded to all key stages and offered at 5 days a week 1,2,3,4,5 Attendance strategies Pupil Premium, Pastoral and Attendance team to work collectively in ensuring first 1,2,3,4,5 day response to any disadvantaged pupil absent in Y10 and Y11.
+This year this has been expanded to all key stages and offered at 5 days a week 1,2,3,4,5 Attendance strategies Pupil Premium, Pastoral and Attendance team to work collectively in ensuring first day response to any disadvantaged pupil absent in Y10 and Y11.
 Attendance initiatives inclusive of rewards, transport support, home visits and minibus pickups.
-Regular attendance is a key factor in improving attainment and life chances for students Gateway Satellite school on site to support students who have medical, mental and emotional heath barriers.
-The Gateway provides smaller groups learning environment and specialist teachers 1,2,3,4 External companies to support aspirations Dare to dream, Girls Network, UNLOCK, Uni Connect Careers fair and Uni Connect mentoring are all programmes historically used that have seen improved attendance and attainment from students who participated in the programmes.
-1,2,3 Research school led programmes New initiative this academic year.
-Working with PHD research students to support disadvantaged pupils with aspirations and cultural capital through engaging in research-based projects 1,4,5 Enrichment Subsidised trips and visits to develop cultural knowledge, capital and education with character.
+Regular attendance is a key factor in improving attainment and life chances for students 1,2,3,4,5 Gateway Satellite school on site to support students who have medical, mental and emotional heath barriers.
+The Gateway provides smaller groups learning environment and specialist teachers 1,2,3,4 External companies to support aspirations Dare to dream, Girls Network, Angling for Education Uni Connect Careers fair and Uni Connect mentoring are all programmes historically used that have seen improved attendance and attainment from students who participated in the programmes.
+1,2,3 Enrichment Subsidised trips and visits to develop cultural knowledge, capital and education with character.
 1,4,5 Emotional Literacy Small group support in resilience, social communication and literacy from specialist trained TA.
 The EEF cites learner make up to 4 months progress for social and emotional learning.
-1,4,5 Subject support Subsidised materials for academic learning i.e. art materials, food tech ingredients, music lessons.
+1,4,5 Ace's Club Academic after school support for each year group offered three days a week with access to ICT facilities and TA support 1,2,3,4,5 Subject support Subsidised materials for academic learning i.e. art materials, food tech ingredients, music lessons.
 Subsidised uniform and academic equipment.
 This supports our wider focus of education with character and removes' barriers to academic learning.
 The EEF toolkit learners can make 3 months progress through participating in arts.
 1,2,3,4,5 Summer school Summer school as part our transition n programme for year 6 students joining the academy.
-Last academic year saw 90% of new cohort attends summer school.
-This in turn supported y7 attendance and transition in term 1 1,4,5
+Last academic year saw 1,4,5